r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 )
 ```

-The "Models" and "SSMUtils" dependencies are code I wrote.
-The four others that begin with `.product(name:)` are third-party dependencies that must be defined in your `dependencies` array within `Package.swift`.
+The "Models" and "SSMUtils" dependencies are each code I wrote.
+The four others that begin with `.product(name:)` are third-party dependencies that must be defined in your top-level `dependencies` array within `Package.swift`.

 #### AWSLambdaRuntime, AsyncHTTPClient, and SwiftNIO

 Let's look at some actual Swift code that runs on Lambda.
 Finally!

-Each of the `main.swift` files has server-side Swift code we could discuss, but `ScoreProcessor.swift` is an especially useful one to look at as it touches a lot of key Swift on server concepts including event parsing, API PUT requests, interacting with other AWS services, and more.
+Each of the `main.swift` files have server-side Swift code we could discuss, but `ScoreProcessor.swift` is an especially useful one to look at as it touches a lot of key Swift on server concepts including event parsing, API PUT requests, interacting with other AWS services, and more.

 At a high level, this function is triggered when new data is written to my `Scores` table in DynamoDB.
 It parses the DynamoDB event into my own `GameInfo` Swift struct, which I can then act on in a type-safe way.